 The GDAS fluxgate magnetometers accurately measure variations in the components of the geomagnetic field, but not the absolute magnitudes.
 Two sets of absolute measurements of the field are made manually twice per month.
-A fluxgate sensor mounted on a theodolite is used to determine D and inclination (1); the GDAS PPM measurements, with a site difference correction applied, are used for F. The absolute observations are used in variometer the GDAS conjunction with measurements to produce a continuous record of the absolute values of the geomagnetic field elements as if they had been measured at the observatory reference pillar.
+A fluxgate sensor mounted on a theodolite is used to determine D and inclination (I); the GDAS PPM measurements, with a site difference correction applied, are used for F. The absolute observations are used in conjunction with GDAS variometer the measurements to produce a continuous record of the absolute values of the geomagnetic field elements as if they had been measured at the observatory reference pillar.